FlamingoCalves/insurance-ml-app/README.md

 ## Testing the App

-We've included three sample PDF documents that you can use to test the app's capabilities:
+I've included three sample PDF documents that you can use to test the app's capabilities:

 - `[SAMPLE] Blind Children's Vocational Discovery and Development Program.pdf`
 - `[SAMPLE] Commercial_Insurance_Claim_Document.pdf`